bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 1. Client Registry responds with HTTP 202 Accepted
 1. Client Registry sends request to user's end point
 1. User system responds with 202 Accepted

-### Get Eligibility is Not Supported by FHIR

-Get Eligibility will not be supported by the Client Registry FHIR interactions.
-If a FHIR-only user needs to know the claim eligibility status of a Patient they need to retrieve the Patient (the PHN) with a FHIR Get Demographics message and then use the PHN to submit a Get Eligibility message to the eligibility service.

 ### Error Handling